Olena Halushka

 Olena Mykhailivna Halushka (born 28 February 1989) is a Ukrainian politician and activist.
 She was a member of the Kyiv City Council, a co-founder of the International Center for Ukrainian Victory (ICUV), and Head of International Relations at Kyiv Anti-Corruption Action Centre.

-Halushka is a contributor to Ukrainska Pravda, the Atlantic Council, EUobserver, The Washington Post, and Foreign Policy.
+Halushka is a contributor to Ukrainska Pravda, the Atlantic Council, EUobserver, The Washington Post, Foreign Policy, and Foreign Affairs.

 Education

 In 2005–2009, Olena studied at the University of Lviv, at the Faculty of Economics.
 From 2012 to 2016, she was a graduate student at the National Academy of Sciences of Ukraine and the Taras Shevchenko National University of Kyiv.

 Career

 January 2010–November 2011: Deputy Executive Director for International Relations of Plast, the largest scout organization in Ukraine.

 December 2011–November 2014: Parliamentary Assistant to the MP Lesya Orobets.

 January 2015–May 2017: Head of the International Relations Department of the public association Reanimation Package of Reforms (RPR).

 August 2017–January 2019: Head of the International Relations Department of the Ukrainian Leadership Academy.
 Since July 2017, Olena Halushka has been Head of the International Relations Department and a member of the Board of the NGO Anti-Corruption Center.